kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 web_ui.after(serve)
 ```

-Like `serve`, the `web-ui` component launches a service that exists after the
+Like `serve`, the `web-ui` component launches a service that continues to exist
-pipeline is complete.
-Instead of launching a Kubeflow resource, the `web-ui`
+after the pipeline is complete.
+Instead of launching a Kubeflow resource, the
-component launches a standard Kubernetes deployment/service pair.
-You can see
+`web-ui` component launches a standard Kubernetes deployment/service pair.
+You
-the Dockerfile that builds the deployment image in the
+can see the Dockerfile that builds the deployment image in the
 `./deploy-service/Dockerfile` that you downloaded with the sample files.
 This image runs the
-`gcr.io/kubeflow-examples/mnist/web-ui:v20190112-v0.2-142-g3b38225` container,
+`gcr.io/kubeflow-examples/mnist/web-ui:v20190304-v0.2-176-g15d997b-pipelines`
-which was built from the MNIST example's
+container, which was built from the MNIST example's
 [web-ui Dockerfile](https://github.com/kubeflow/examples/blob/master/mnist/web-ui/Dockerfil://github.com/kubeflow/examples/blob/master/mnist/web-ui/Dockerfile).

-This compoment provisions a LoadBalancer that gives external access to a
+This compoment provisions a LoadBalancer service that gives external access to a
 `web-ui` deployment launched in the cluster.

 ### The main function

-The `main` function compiles the pipeline:
+The `main` function compiles the pipeline, converting the Python program to
+the intermediate YAML representation required by the Kubeflow Pipelines service
+and zipping the result into a `tar.gz` file:

 ```
 if __name__ == '__main__':
-    import kfp.compiler as compiler
-    compiler.Compiler().compile(mnist_pipeline, __file__ + '.tar.gz')
+  import kfp.compiler as compiler compiler.Compiler().compile(mnist_pipeline, __file__ + '.tar.gz')
 ```

 <a id="cleanup"></a>